 - By far the most expensive.
 These stores have lots of overhead that end up costing you extra money

 - Aggressive salesmen

-- Can have a limited selection or minimal brand differences
+- Can have a limited selection and/or unclear model differences

 - Mattress Firm